UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

     new directory

-![Launch Your Project in RStudio](Images/launch_new_project.png){.border width= 55% fig-alt=“Screenshot of project folder with .Rproj file button”}
+![Launch Your Project in RStudio](Images/launch_new_project.png){.border width= 55%} fig-alt=“Screenshot of project folder with .Rproj file button”

 2. Next, create a new Quarto document (.qmd file) where you can work on the examples, exercises, and type any notes you may want.